Pelosi should punish Omar, rabbis say; inaction signals Democrats tolerate anti-Jewish hate

 In response, a group of House Republicans, led by Rep. Michael Waltz of Florida, introduced a resolution to formally censure Ms. Omar and the three other members of “The Squad” for their rhetoric, which they said defended terrorist organizations and contributed to antisemitic attacks.

-House Minority Leader Kevin McCarthy, California Republican, later called on Ms. Pelosi to remove Ms. Omar from the House Foreign Affairs Committee.
+House Minority Leader Kevin McCarthy, California Republican, later called on Mrs. Pelosi to remove Ms. Omar from the House Foreign Affairs Committee.

 The rabbis are also calling for her removal from the committee to “protect Jewish Americans and, moreover, safeguard the integrity” of the committee, they said.

-The letter also addressed recent comments by Rep. Marjorie Taylor Greene, Georgia Republican, in which she compared policies compelling face-masks to Nazi practices of labeling Jews.
+The letter also addressed recent comments by Rep. Marjorie Taylor Greene, Georgia Republican, in which she compared policies compelling masks to Nazi practices of labeling Jewish people.

 “Our organization has demonstrated bipartisan concern about anti-Jewish animus, twice condemning insensitive statements made by Rep. Marjorie Taylor Greene,” they wrote.
 “Yet we also emphasized that ‘action against Rep. Greene, coupled with the elevation of Rep. Omar, signs that Congress is now willing to tolerate Anti-Semitism when it is politically advantageous to do so.”

-Mrs. Greene issued an apology for her statement Monday after visiting the Holocaust Museum.
+Mrs. Greene issued an apology for her statement Monday after visiting the United States Holocaust Memorial Museum.

 Sign up for Daily Newsletters